xriss/gamecake/lua/swanky/edit/readme.md

 fullscreen by pressing the ESC key.
 Shadertoy like examples can also be found in the shadertoys.HASH/ which is also under gists/.

-Apart from that this is a file editor you can edit files but be aware that we constantly save the current state to an sqlite database (refered to as a collection).
-As such exiting and reloading should get you back to exactly where you where before.
-Also we retain changes so opening a previously saved file will allow you to undo changes and revert that file to its previous states.
+This is a file editor so you can load and edit files but be aware that we constantly save the current state to an sqlite database (referred to as a collection).
+As such exiting and reloading should maintain state.
+Also we retain changes past saving.
+So closing and then reopening a previously saved file will allow you to undo changes and revert that file to its state before it was saved.

 Right now this is still a work in progress so try the examples and maybe even mess around a bit with some of the example code, some of the